Telehealth in psychiatry

 Technical specifications for telepsychiatry [PDF; 480 KB]

-New Zealand-based psychiatrists can refer to information from the New Zealand Telehealth Resource Centre and the New Zealand Telehealth Forum, which provide advice on protocols, guidelines and standards for Aotearoan New Zealand practitioners.
+New Zealand-based psychiatrists can refer to information from the New Zealand Telehealth Resource Centre and the Te Whatu Ora (Health New Zealand) Digital health webpage, which provide advice on protocols, guidelines and standards for Aotearoan New Zealand practitioners.

 Maintaining privacy and confidentiality is critical when undertaking consultations by telehealth in psychiatry.
 Psychiatrists should familiarise themselves with privacy principles in Australia and Aotearoa New Zealand, noting that the requirements are the same as for face-to-face consultations.
 The Australian Government Department of Health has developed a privacy checklist for telehealth services.